 Charlotte Brainerd, 1921 - 1995

 Charlotte Brainerd was a painter, printmaker and educator.
-Overlooked and under-appreciated in Canadian art, she was a modernist and an intellectual.
+She was a modernist and an intellectual.
 Although she is represented in many permanent collections, details of her life remain hidden.

-In the early 1950’s, she immigrated to Vancouver and eventually enrolled at the Vancouver School of Art.
+In the early 1950s, she emigrated to Vancouver and eventually enrolled at the Vancouver School of Art.
 She spent a year studying under Peter Aspell.
 In 1958 she moved to London, Ontario and taught at the H.B.
-Beal Technical and Commercial High School during the school year, and studied at Queen’s University Summer School under Andre Bieler during her summers off.
-Finally, in 1959 she enrolled at the Ontario College of Art in Toronto.
+Beal Technical and Commercial High School during the school year, and studied at Queen’s University Summer School under André Bieler during her summers off.
+In 1959 she enrolled at the Ontario College of Art in Toronto.

-Sometime in the early 1960’s, Brainerd met and married her husband Dr. Barron Brainerd, a brilliant mathematician teaching at the University of Toronto.
-Barron Brainerd was also an American, (although both he and Charlotte eventually became Canadian Citizens), he was quiet, spoke 5 languages and was a practicing Buddhist.
+Sometime in the early 1960s, she met and married Dr. Barron Brainerd, a mathematician teaching at the University of Toronto.
+Barron Brainerd was quiet, spoke 5 languages and was a practicing Buddhist.

 She relocated to Victoria, BC around 1987 and died there on March 28, 1995, at 74 years old.